KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Personal

  - Work from home.
- - DND on slack.
+ - Use DND on Slack.

 ### Business

  - No meeting days.
- - Seperate support from feature development team members.
+ - Separate support from feature development team members.
- - Dedicate team members as "interruptable" vs "not-interruptable".
+ - Dedicate team members as "interruptible" vs "not-interruptible".
- - Dedicated "dont interrupt me" time and office hours - allocated time for interruptions.
+ - Dedicated "don’t interrupt me" time and allocated time for interruptions during office hours.

 ### Tool / Product

  - Measure interruptions - Interruption counter?
-Dash button?.
+Dash button?

 ## Reduce time to review and amend pull requests

 ### Personal

- - Reduce the size of PRs
+ - Reduce the size of PR’s
  - Pre-allocated PR review time

 ### Business

  - Ensure PR is "complete" - checklist of expected content
- - Have a hard limit for the number of "pending" PRs, and once hit, ensure they are reviewed immediately
+ - Have a hard limit for the number of "pending" PR’s, and once hit ensure they are reviewed immediately

 ### Tool / Product

  - Measure time from open PR to review
- - Github tool - Automate elements of PR review - e.g. automate check for README update
+ - Github tool - Automate elements of PR review, e.g. automate check for README update

 ## Eliminate time waiting for resources / feedback

 ### Personal

- - Pre-prepare a list of what resources / feedback is required for each ticket at the start of sprint.
+ - Pre-prepare a list of resources / feedback that is required for each ticket at the start of a sprint

 ### Business

  - Set deadlines for getting resources / feedback to us.
-Have a punitive system for handling delays / missing information.
+Have a punitive system for handling delays and missing information
- - Ensure all resources / feedback are in one specific place.
+ - Ensure all resources and feedback are in one specific place

 ### Tool / Product

- - Measure number of times a task was unable to be started due to missing detail
+ - Measure the number of times a task was unable to be started due to missing detail

 ## Stop changing tasks and priorities

 ### Personal

  - Refuse to change task without approval by management
- - Do not engage directly with the customer work requests on Slack - forcefully redirect the customer to PM
+ - Do not engage directly with the customer work requests on Slack, forcefully redirect the customer to a PM

 ### Business

- - Prevent customers from being able to mandage changes to task / priority this during a sprint - committed delivery
+ - Prevent customers from being able to mandate changes to tasks / priorities during a sprint - committed delivery

 ### Tool / Product